Leslie Bibb: Philanthropy and advocacy

 Bibb has supported Friends of El Faro, a grassroots group that raises funds for Casa Hogar Sion orphanage in Tijuana, appearing at multiple benefit events in the mid-2000s.

 In 2008, Revlon announced that its Almay brand had signed Bibb as its ambassador.
 She has acted as a spokeswoman for Revlon's new and existing cosmetics collections and has appeared in global multi-media campaigns.

 In 2010 she served as national spokesperson for Life Insurance Awareness Month, partnering with the nonprofit LIFE Foundation.

 She posed nude for the May 2012 issue of Allure magazine – alongside Maria Menounos, Debra Messing, Taraji P. Henson, and Morena Baccarin.

 Personal life

+Bibb married investment banker Rob Born in 2003, and they divorced in 2004.

 She has been in a relationship with actor Sam Rockwell since 2007, having met in Los Angeles while he was filming Frost/Nixon.
-They both appeared in Iron Man 2, Don Verdean, and The White Lotus.
+They have both appeared in Iron Man 2, Don Verdean, and The White Lotus.
+They have stated that they do not intend to get married.
+Bibb has also said that she does not want to have children.
+Bibb and Rockwell live in New York.